NLnetLabs/rpki-faq/faq.rst

 For many networks, the most important prefixes can be found one AS hop away (coming from a specific peer, for example), and this is the case for large portions of the Internet from the perspective of a transit provider - entities which are ideally situated to act on RPKI data and accept only valid routes for redistribution.

-Furthermore, the vast majority of route hijacks are unintentional, and are caused by ‘fat-fingering’, where an operator accidently originates a prefix they are not the holder of.
+Furthermore, the vast majority of route hijacks are unintentional, and are caused by ‘fat-fingering’, where an operator accidentally originates a prefix they are not the holder of.

 Origin Validation would mitigate most of these problems, offering immediate value of the system.
 While a malicious party could still take advantage of the lack of path validation, widespread RPKI implementation would make such instances easier to pinpoint and address.